sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 These guidelines must be followed when using `HashedMap` in a contract `@method`, i.e., on-chain context.

 * Only the following methods can be called.
-Note `get()` is not listed, since the value itself is not stored and thus must be passed in and verified using `canGet()`.

 	- `set(key: K, val: V): HashedMap`: Adds a new element with a specified key and value.
 If an element with the same key already exists, the element will be updated.
 	- `canGet(key: K, val: V): boolean`: Returns `true` if the specified **key and value pair** exists, otherwise returns `false`.